Okonomiyaki: Hiroshima area

-People cook it at home, so there are few okonomiyaki restaurants in Okinawa, with none of them serving hirayachi.
-The ingredients consist of eggs, flour, salt, black pepper and green onions, fried with a little oil in a pan.

 Other areas

 The Tsukishima district of Tokyo is popular for both okonomiyaki and monjayaki (the district's main street is named "Monja Street").
 In some areas of Kyoto city, an old-style okonomiyaki called betayaki (べた焼き) is served.
 The dish is prepared in layers of thin batter, shredded cabbage and meat, with a fried egg and noodles.

-Okonomiyaki is popular streetfare in cities including Manila, Taipei, Bangkok, and Jakarta.
+Okonomiyaki is popular street food in cities including Manila, Taipei, Bangkok, and Jakarta.